AndreasHeger/CGATReport/doc/Reference.rst

 .. glossary::
    :sorted:

-   bins
+   tf-bins
       int or sequence of scalars, optional

-      If `bins` is an int, it defines the number of equal-width bins in the given range (10, by default).
+      If `tf-bins` is an int, it defines the number of equal-width bins in the given range (10, by default).
 If `bins` is a sequence, it defines the bin edges, including the rightmost edge, allowing for non-uniform bin widths.